 Talent Development Resources [or TalentDevelop] is a series of related sites including the main site (where you are now) – plus a family of related sites: The Creative Mind; Women and Talent; Depression and Creativity; High Ability; Highly Sensitive; The Inner Actor; The Inner Writer, and others — including the product- and program-oriented sites The Inner Entrepreneur, Anxiety Relief Solutions and Personal Growth Information.

-See list of Main Sites for more info, and links.
+See list of Main Sites.

 The main site started out as a project of my graduate studies in psychology, and personal research to better understand my own social, emotional, personal development and achievement challenges – and to publish articles and other material that might help other people as well.